codingdigest/codingdigest/05-17/web-assembly-browser-consenus.md

 for browsers which will ultimately improve performance and decrease bundle size.
 The teams are now hard at work integrating the WebAssembly into browsers and updating the developer tools to make move the future of the web forward.
-For the engineers that love being no the cutting edge, you can begin experimenting with WebAssembly by [compiling](http://webassembly.org/getting-started/developers-guide/) on your own machine.
+For the engineers that love being on the cutting edge, you can begin experimenting with WebAssembly by [compiling](http://webassembly.org/getting-started/developers-guide/) on your own machine.